tjjlemaire/WebSONIC/README.md

 Local use
 ----------

-To run the app locally, simply open a terminal at the location of the WebNICE directory and type in:
+To run the app locally, simply open a terminal at the location of the application directory and type in:

 	python run.py